HitenPanwar23/Amazon_Product_Recommendation_System/README.md

 # Problem STatement

-Building a product recommendation system for the e-commerce website like Amazon etc.
+Building a product recommendation system for an online e-commerce website like Amazon etc.

 # Amazon_Product_Recommendation_System